tonygc/TangoCsvApi/README.md

 Hi There!

-I used Express and SQLITE3 to build this code challenge.
+I used Express, Jest and SQLITE3 to build this code challenge.
 In the directory called "documentation" i put examples from csv files and the Postman collection to test.
 Before you start reviewing the code, you must run "npm install" to download all dependencies.

+Run the test with "npm test".

 I have made 2 requests on the API.
 The first loads the records from the csv file and inserts them into the local SQLITE database.